dafny-lang/dafny/docs/DafnyRef/Types.md

 * adding a parameter `_k` of type `nat` to denote the prefix length,

-* adding the clause `decreases _k;` to the prefix predicate (the co-predicate itself is not allowed to have a decreases clause),
+* adding the clause `decreases _k;` to the prefix predicate (the greatest predicate itself is not allowed to have a decreases clause),

-* replacing in the body of the co-predicate every intra-cluster call `Q(args)` to a greatest predicate by a call `Q#[_k - 1](args)` to the corresponding prefix predicate, and then
+* replacing in the body of the greatest predicate every intra-cluster call `Q(args)` to a greatest predicate by a call `Q#[_k - 1](args)` to the corresponding prefix predicate, and then

 * prepending the body with `if _k = 0 then true else`.

-For example, for co-predicate `Pos`, the definition of the prefix predicate `Pos#` is as suggested above.
+For example, for greatest predicate `Pos`, the definition of the prefix predicate `Pos#` is as suggested above.
 Syntactically, the prefix-length argument passed to a prefix predicate to indicate how many times to unroll the definition is written in square brackets, as in `Pos#[k](s)`.